 - If you are investing through a financial adviser or other intermediary: contact the intermediary.
-Note that requests received by an intermediary close to the cut-off time may not be processed until the next - Via a pre-established electronic platform. - Mail to your local authorised distributor. - Mail, fax or email to the central administrator/ transfer agent:
+Note that requests received by an intermediary close to the cut-off time may not be processed until the next - Via a pre-established electronic platform. - Mail to your local authorised distributor. - Mail, fax or email to the UCI administrator/transfer